mosaic-design-system/docs/src/components/chip.md

       ### When, and why?

-      Chips are mainly used to show statuses or as counters to indicate, for example, the number of unread notifications, emails, or outstanding tasks.
+      **Chips** are mainly used to show statuses, or as counters to indicate, things like the number of unread notifications, emails, or outstanding tasks.
 By default, they are small and compact, and can be easily placed where space is limited and information is to be shown discretely.
-They should be used when you want to provide a clear visual indicator of something that aids the scannability or readability a page.
+They should be used when you want to provide a clear visual indicator of something that aids the readability of a page without impacting the visual design too much.

       - - -